ahrefs/atdgen-workshop-starter/README.md

 ## Suggested approach

-*Note: new approach proposed here. the old one is kept below*

 ### Milestone 1: Use bs-json to encode/decode data

 1. Start the server by running `yarn server` (or `npm run server`)